By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Future Medical Reserves Lower (maintenance care) Higher (revision surgery risk)

-Step 1: Determine Maximum Medical Improvement
+Step 1: Maximum Medical Improvement

-Step 2: Obtain an Impairment Rating
+Step 2: Impairment Rating

-Step 4: Factor in Additional Benefits
+Step 4: Additional Benefits

 Frequently Asked Questions